pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 Parameters may get deleted before the ResourceClaim or ResourceClass that references them.
 In that case, a pending resource cannot be allocated until the parameters get recreated.
-An allocated resource must remain usable and freeing it must be possible.
+An allocated resource must remain usable and deallocating it must be possible.
 To support this, resource drivers must copy all relevant information into the ResourceClaim status when allocating it.